jbossiere/User-Reviews/README.md

 Write a description of the website:

-<div>My user-reviews website is a site that allows users to write personalized reviews about the subject (Julian Bossiere).
+My user-reviews website is a site that allows users to write personalized reviews about the subject (Julian Bossiere).
 Users are able to select their own star-rating, create their own title, create a body, then submit.
-This data adds to the average rating of the subject, and their input gets added below the input box - where they themselves, as well as other users can upvote, downvote, and delete reviews.</div>
+This data adds to the average rating of the subject, and their input gets added below the input box - where they themselves, as well as other users can upvote, downvote, and delete reviews.

 Did you receive help from any other sources (classmates, etc.)?
 If so, please list who.